coq/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 some annotations if the theorem is proved inside a Section (see Section :ref:`section-mechanism`).

-When a section ends, Coq looks at the proof object to decide which section variables are actually used and hence have to be quantified in the statement of the theorem.
+When a :ref:`section <section-mechanism>` ends, Coq looks at the proof object to decide which section variables are actually used and hence have to be quantified in the statement of the theorem.
 To avoid making the construction of proofs mandatory when ending a section, one can start each proof with